az-digital/az-quickstart-pantheon/README.md

   --yes \
   --verbose
 ```
-_(Replace `site-name` with actual Pantheon site name and modify account name, emails, and site name as desired)_
+_(Replace `my-site` with actual Pantheon site name and modify account name, emails, and site name as desired)_